k2-fsa/k2/docs/source/installation.rst

     k2 is still under active development and we are trying to keep the packages on PyPI up to date.
 Please use ``--pre`` in ``pip install``.

-    If you want to try the latest version, please the following section :ref:`install k2 from source`.
+    If you want to try the latest version, please refer to :ref:`install k2 from source`.

 From GitHub actions